Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 What are some funny Finnish words in English?

-Some of the most entertaining Finnish words when translated include kalsarikännit (drinking at home in underwear), myötähäpeä (feeling embarrassed on behalf of someone else) and sisu (a concept of inner determination specific to Finnish culture).
+Some of the most entertaining Finnish words when translated include kalsarikannit (drinking at home in underwear), myotahapea (feeling embarrassed on behalf of someone else) and sisu (a concept of inner determination specific to Finnish culture).
 Finnish also has a habit of creating compound words of enormous length that translate into entire English phrases.
 See the long words meme above for examples.

 How do you learn Finnish?

 Finnish is most often learned through structured courses, apps like Duolingo and immersion.
-The loanword pattern (adding "i" to many English words) provides a useful early vocabulary shortcut.
+The loanword pattern (adding an i to many English words) provides a useful early vocabulary shortcut.
 Vowel length and the case system require sustained practice.
 Most people who learn Finnish successfully report that repeated exposure to spoken Finnish, not just written grammar study, is what eventually makes it click.

-Get the Book
+Get the book

 Back to blog